Justin-Tan/Justin-Tan.github.io/_posts/2020-06-16-Intuitive-Importance-Weighted-ELBO-Bounds.md

 The return result is the vectorized version of `iw_estimator`, which we call to get a vector, `iw_log_summand`, representing the log-summands $\log p(x \vert z_k) + \log p(z_k) - \log q(z_k \vert x)$ for each importance sample $z_k$.
 This will be a one-dimensional array with number of elements given by the number of importance samples $K$.
 Finally for numerical stability we take the $\text{logsumexp}$ of the log-summands and average this to give the final IW-ELBO(K).
 Note how easy it was to automatically parallelize the computation of the different importance sample summands using `jax.vmap` - there's a Pytorch implementation in the Appendix that requires us to manually reason about the batch dimension during reparameterization, and involves a lot of reasoning about axes and dimensions in order to ensure we are performing a matrix-vector operation on the GPU and not a sequence of vector-vector operations.

+## Conclusion

 We are done, the IW-ELBO can be used as a drop-in replacement for the standard ELBO, trading off tightness of the bound for compute time.
 We didn't talk about two very important features of Jax - `jax.jit` and `jax.grad`, but we'll cover this more thoroughly in the next post, about other nice ways of estimating $\log p(x)$ and optimizing our estimates in terms of the amortized parameters.
-If you have any suggestions about how the presented code can be optimized, please let me know!
+If you have any suggestions about the content or how the presented code can be optimized, please let me know!

 ## References